Mutation of Property

 RequirementMandatory for all property dealsMandatory for tax payments & avoiding disputes

-ProcessRegister sale deed with sub-registrarSubmit documents to municipal/revenue office
+ProcessRegister the sale deed with the sub-registrarSubmit documents to the municipal/revenue office

-ResultYou legally own the propertyYour name is updated in official land records
+ResultYou legally own the propertyYour name is updated in the official land records

-In short: Registration proves you own the property.
-Mutation ensures the government recognizes you as the taxpayer and lawful owner in its records.
+In short, Registration proves you own the property.
+A mutation ensures the government recognizes you as the taxpayer and lawful owner in its records.

 Why Mutation of Property is Important